lukas-bigclown/bc-doc/docs/tutorial/core-module.md

 .
 Press the RESET button to start the program.

 > Core Module must be in bootloader DFU mode prior executing last command.
-  For more information, please refer to this TODO <<Programming using USB DFU bootloader,section>>.
+  For more information, please refer to this TODO: <<Programming using USB DFU bootloader,section>>.

 #### On macOS desktop

-.
-Open Terminal application.
+1. Open Terminal application.

-.
-Change directory (command `cd`) to folder with `firmware.bin` file.
+2. Change directory (command `cd`) to folder with `firmware.bin` file.

-.
-Make sure http://brew.sh[Homebrew] is installed in the system.
+3. Make sure http://brew.sh[Homebrew] is installed in the system.

-.
-Install `dfu-util` package by the following command:
+4. Install `dfu-util` package by the following command:

-+
-    brew install dfu-util
+   `brew install dfu-util`

+5. Program the firmware to Core Module by the following command:

+   `dfu-util -s 0x08000000 -d 0483:df11 -a 0 -D firmware.bin`

+6. Press the RESET button to start the program.

+> Core Module must be in bootloader DFU mode prior executing last command.
+For more information, please refer to this TODO: <<Programming using USB DFU bootloader,section>>.

+#### On Ubuntu desktop

+1. Open Terminal application.

+2. Change directory (command `cd`) to folder with `firmware.bin` file.

+3. Install `dfu-util` package by the following command:

+   `sudo apt-get install dfu-util`

-.
-Program the firmware to Core Module by the following command:
+4. Program the firmware to Core Module by the following command:

-+
-    dfu-util -s 0x08000000 -d 0483:df11 -a 0 -D firmware.bin
+   `dfu-util -s 0x08000000 -d 0483:df11 -a 0 -D firmware.bin`

-.
-Press the RESET button to start the program.
+5. Press the RESET button to start the program.

 NOTE: Core Module must be in bootloader DFU mode prior executing last command.
-For more information, please refer to this <<Programming using USB DFU bootloader,section>>.

-==== On Ubuntu desktop

-.
-Open Terminal application.

-.
-Change directory (command `cd`) to folder with `firmware.bin` file.

-.
-Install `dfu-util` package by the following command:
-+
-    sudo apt-get install dfu-util

-.
-Program the firmware to Core Module by the following command:
-+
-    dfu-util -s 0x08000000 -d 0483:df11 -a 0 -D firmware.bin

-.
-Press the RESET button to start the program.

-NOTE: Core Module must be in bootloader DFU mode prior executing last command.
-For more information, please refer to this <<Programming using USB DFU bootloader,section>>.
+For more information, please refer to this TODO: <<Programming using USB DFU bootloader,section>>.

 == Firmware files